-The Spartanburg Methodist College Academic Advisement program ensures that every student has access to a knowledgeable faculty or staff member to answer questions about the College.
+The Spartanburg Methodist College Academic Advisement program ensures that every student has access to a knowledgeable Academic Advisor to answer questions about the College.
 Academic advisors work with students both individually and in groups to support learning, growth, and success.
 Academic advisors are committed to helping students succeed.
 Students can expect advisors to